nuenweh/tetris-tutorials/LST-tutorial.md

 However, there's one major difference between the two.
 Flat top TKI uses a Z overhang, while Reliable TSD uses an S overhang.
 Just like the bag counting rule says, TKI has an S piece in the stack, and Reliable has a Z piece in the stack.

 If you use the bag counting rule, you can expand your thinking beyond the queue.
-You can build reliable TSD if the queue is LIJSO, because you know that you have an upcoming S piece left in the bag.
+You can build reliable TSD if the queue is LIJSO, because you know that you have an upcoming Z piece left in the bag.
 If you practice enough, this method of thinking can be used even in midgame.
-You can apply the rule to L and J pieces.
+You can apply the rule to L and J pieces as well.

 When you have a Z dependency in the stack, or if a Z piece is just more convenient than the S piece, use an S overhang, and vice versa.